Dimitris Melissanidis

 He is the founder and former owner of Aegean Marine Petroleum Network Inc. which is the second strongest and largest independent fuel supplier in the world.

 Melissanidis was ranked 98th in 2015 and 97th in 2014 in the world in the Lloyd's List Top 100 Most Influential People in the Shipping Industry for his international shipping contribution.

-He has was AEK Athens Football Club's 30th and 32nd president, from 1992 to 1993 and 1994 to 1995.
+He was AEK Athens Football Club's 30th and 32nd president, from 1992 to 1993 and 1994 to 1995.
 He was also president of AEK during 1998–1999 but ENIC Group was the shareholder.